Chikahoki Falls, Otter Hole, and a 360° view from Wyanokie High Point, including NYC on a clear day.

 There are plenty of spots to take a break, and a few trees to sit under to keep out of the sun.
 Be sure to walk all around the rock slabs for different vantage angles.

 Shorter, 2.6 miles total round trip: For many hikers, getting to High Point is the goal.
-Retrace the route from this point and still get a rewarding hike in.
+Retrace the route back down from this point or continue following the Purple loop ahead and still get a rewarding hike in.

-From Wyanokie High Point, continue following the RED on WHITE CIRCLE (WCI) and TEAL DIAMOND (Highlands) markers on the rocks.
+From Wyanokie High Point, continue following PURPLE (High Point Loop) markers on the rocks.

 Steadily descend through an open area.
 A short side trail leads to a viewpoint (similar to what you’ve seen up top) before reentering the shade of the forest and leveling off.
 The beginning might be a little overgrown just coming off the viewpoint but soon opens up.